 grid reference TL 978 589

-Close to river on low road in village this comfortable bar has a good reputation for food.
+Close to river on the low road in village this comfortable bar has a good reputation for food.
 The restaurant contains exposed bread ovens from a former bakery.
 Disabled toilet.

-The Business is now trading as 'The Brewers', dropping the 'Arms'.
+The business is now trading as 'The Brewers', dropping the 'Arms'.
 The owners describe the pub as "a pub, saved for the beautiful village of Rattlesden".

 The core of the building dates from the 16th or 17th century, but the façade is 18th century.